Profile picture of Peter Alilunas

 Biography

-Peter Alilunas is a scholar and adult film historian with particular interest in technology and regulation.
-He is currently the Associate Department Head of Cinema Studies.
+Peter Alilunas is a cinema historian with particular interest in technology, regulation, and adult film.
 He received the University of Oregon Ersted Award for Specialized Pedagogy in 2017.

 Education